 The Art of Cooperation

 Eva is one of the masterminds behind Approach Services' blog and The 6 Cents of Change.
 She is an innovator, trainer and change manager.
-Her work has been published in Schmalenbach Journal of Business Research.
+Her work has been published in the Schmalenbach Journal of Business Research.
 In her spare time, she enjoys camping with her two little boys and permaculture gardening.

 Scroll to Top